TheStranjer/spritechop/README.md

   35,24 159,24 278,24 397,24
 ```

-The command above emits a 4-frame `ninja.gif` using 80 ms per frame.
+The command above emits a 4-frame `ninja.gif` using 80 ms per frame by default; pass `-f` to change it.